Let’s talk reading.

 Vocabulary-Building: Setting the Stage for “Reading to Learn”

 Have you ever noticed the words we read in books are more sophisticated than the words we use in everyday conversation?
 It’s true.
-We don’t go around saying words like injustice, approached, untimely, or miserable very often in our daily lives, but all of those words are in the first few pages of the beloved chapter book, Charlotte’s Web.
-If children are familiar with those words, the first time they come across them in a book, they’ll be better able to comprehend the story.
+We don’t go around saying words like injustice, approached, untimely, or miserable very often in our daily lives, but all those words are in the first few pages of the beloved chapter book, Charlotte’s Web.
+If children are familiar with those words the first time they come across them in a book, they’ll be better able to comprehend the story.
 If they’ve never heard those words before, they’re less likely to understand the overall meaning of the text.
 And if they don’t understand it, it will be difficult for them to connect with the book or characters, which is often the main joy of reading.

 Two great ways to build vocabulary and connect with a young child are talking all day long and reading or telling (and rereading and retelling) stories.
 Children usually need to hear a word at least 12 times in order to learn it.
 So the next time a little one brings you a book to read for the thousandth (okay, millionth) time or asks you to retell a beloved family story, know that doing it is building their vocabulary!
-When you feed your wee one lots of rich, loving words, and when you read or tell stories over and over (and over) again, you’re setting them up to read and comprehend later in life!
+When you feed your little one lots of rich, loving words, and when you read or tell stories over and over (and over) again, you’re setting them up to read and comprehend later in life!

 Here are a few easy ways to build vocabulary with kiddos of all ages:

-• Babies: Setting a bedtime/naptime reading routine is a great way to connect with your baby.
+- Babies: Setting a bedtime/naptime reading routine is a great way to connect with your baby.
 When reading with babies, think about this as a conversation around a book.
 Respond to their gestures and facial expressions and just talk about the illustrations.
-It’s never too early to start using feeling words like sad, upset, or even disappointed
+It’s never too early to start using feeling words like sad, upset, or even disappointed.

-• Toddlers: Toddlers love to pretend to be grown-ups!
+- Toddlers: Toddlers love to pretend to be grown-ups!
 It’s fun to let them “read” a book to you!
 You may be surprised just how much of a familiar story they remember!
 As you read together, remember to ask open-ended questions like, “How would you feel if that happened to you?” or “Why do you think that happened?”
 Let the book be a springboard to a bigger conversation!
-Remember to keep that conversation going and strive for five back and forth exchanges!
+Remember to keep that conversation going and strive for five back-and-forth exchanges!

 Phoneme Awareness: Dress Rehearsal for “Reading to Learn”